0xdoublemoon/0xdoublemoon.github.io/docs/index.md

 A motivated and skilled backend engineer with 5+ years of experience in developing and deploying high-performance, scalable, and secure applications.
 Proficient in various technologies including Node.js, Golang, C# and experienced in using cloud platforms such as AWS.
 Besides, I am interested in Blockchain technology.
 During my free time, I'd like to draw some illustrations.

-I am using this personal blog to share my [learnings](./web3/)  on blockchain and my [illustrations](./illustrations/) based on dialy life.
+I am using this personal blog to share my [learnings](./web3/)  on blockchain and my [illustrations](./illustrations/) based on daily life.